gdemeester3112/Lab_Report5/LabReport5.md

 ![Image](pic1.png)

 ### TA

+> Your `ListExamples.java` issue seems to be a type mismatch.
+To combine integers and strings in one list, I recommend using `List<Object>`.
+This allows any object type but be cautious, as it reduces type safety.

+### Student

+> Thank you this fixed my error compiling but there is still an issue when I run `bash grade.sh` it says that the test failed even though I am sure that my Test makes sense, is there anything I could do to trace back to this issue?

+### TA

 >  An easy way to figure out what is wrong with your code is to compile your `ListExamples.java` file, you can do that by running the command,